Products

 Are there geotextiles in the system cross-section?

 Geotextiles form the outer envelope of the system, but not within the operation cross-section.
-A microgrid separates the bridging stone from the structural underdrain, and its larger openings are not susceptible to clogging like a geotextile would be.
+A microgrid separates the bridging stone from the structural underdrain and its larger openings are not susceptible to clogging like a geotextile.

 Will textile layers cause a clogging problem?

-There are no geotextiles in the operational cross-section of the FocalPoint because these fabrics have a history of clogging in bioretention applications.
+There are no geotextiles in the operational cross-section of the FocalPoint because these fabrics have a history of clogging bioretention applications.
 FocalPoint does incorporate different geosynthetic materials to form the outer envelope of the system.
-Furthermore, when infiltration of runoff from the system underdrain into the surrounding soils is desired, there are specific recommendations to mitigate clogging.
+However, there are specific recommendations to prevent clogging when infiltration of runoff from the system underdrain into the surrounding soils is desired.

-What geosynthetics can be used to form the outer envelope of the FocalPoint?
+What geosynthetics are used to form the outer envelope of the FocalPoint?

 Three different materials are available to form FocalPoint’s outer envelope.
-Selection should be based on the design goal of the system.
+Select the geotextile following the design goal of the system.

 • Nonwoven Geotextile: Appropriate for most systems, the standard nonwoven geotextile envelope protects the system from the backfill materials, meanwhile remaining permeable.
 This allows some of the treated runoff to infiltrate into surrounding soils.

-• Woven Monofilament: Use monofilament woven geotextiles when infiltration is required, this material has larger openings than the nonwoven material, which mitigates clogging.
+• Woven Monofilament: Use monofilament woven geotextiles when infiltration is necessary.
+This material has larger openings than the nonwoven material and therefore mitigates clogging.

 • Geomembrane: Use geomembranes and composites to prevent infiltration.
 They (typically 30 mil PVC) retain all water within the system when issues like karst, groundwater contamination, or soil contaminants are a concern.